genio/http-ghttp/README.md

 # AUTHOR

-Matt Sergeant, matt@sergeant.org
+Matt Sergeant, <`matt@sergeant.org`>.

+# CONTRIBUTORS

+- Chase Whitener, <`capoeirab@cpan.org`>.

-# LICENSE
+# COPYRIGHT AND LICENSE

+Copyright (c) 2000 Matt Sergeant.
+All rights reserved.

-This is free software, you may use it and distribute it under the same terms as Perl itself.
-Please be aware though that libghttp is licensed under the terms of the LGPL, a copy of which can be found in the libghttp distribution.
+This module is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# BUGS

-Probably many - this is my first adventure into XS.

-libghttp doesn't support SSL.
-When libghttp does support SSL, so will HTTP::GHTTP.
-The author of libghttp, Chris Blizzard <blizzard@redhat.com>
-is looking for patches to support SSL, so get coding!